Why Catholics care about people living in poverty

 Shoes on the ground

 The recent economic crisis has only increased the number of people turning to parishes and nonprofits for help.
 In 2011 Catholic Charities USA, with its network of more than 3,000 local offices across the nation, reported an 80 percent increase in requests for assistance from the “working poor”—people who are employed yet still living in poverty.
 Requests are also on the rise from families (66 percent), people who are homeless (60 percent), and the middle class (59 percent).

-, the “church cannot neglect the service of charity any more than she can neglect the Sacraments and the Word” (no. 22).
+Charity is very important.
+As the pope writes in his encyclical Deus Caritas Est, the “church cannot neglect the service of charity any more than she can neglect the Sacraments and the Word” (no. 22).
 For one thing, charity is often quite literally a matter of life and death for those in need.
 If a mother in a drought-stricken region of the world does not receive emergency food assistance, her child might die of starvation.
 Providing charity is also an essential part of what it means to be a Christian.
 When we volunteer at a homeless shelter or soup kitchen, we remember the words of Jesus: “Whatever you did for one of these least brothers or sisters of mine, you did for me” (Matthew 25:40).